HrdHat/Hrdhatv3/docs/createnewflrasteps.md

 Stop loading state

-Show “Unexpected response from server”
+Show "Unexpected response from server"

 Navigate to New Form

-Redirect user to /flra/:formId using the new form’s ID
+Redirect user to /flra/:formId using the new form's ID

 Optional: store returned modules and fields in global context to avoid re-fetch